 Today, after lunch we leave Varzaneh to go to Yazd.
 On our way, we’ll pass the desert and visit the well-known wetland; Gav-Khuni Pond, which is worth seeing.
 The reeds have grown all along Zayanderud and drakes & Flamingos are all around the river (of course not all the time, but in some seasons).
 This is where Zayanderud ends.
 By the evening, we are in the noble city of Yazd.
 We’ll settle in Nartitee Ecolodge, in Taft district.
 The evening is yours to explore Taft village by bike.
-The village has beautiful fruit gardens especially pomegranate.
+The village has beautiful fruit orchards especially pomegranate.

 The next morning, we’ll see a very notable mosque in Yazd; Jāmeh Mosque.
-Here we have our chance to see masterpieces of calligraphy, delicately made mosaics on its dome & mihrab and one of the tallest tiled entrance in Iran.
+Here we have our chance to see masterpieces of calligraphy, delicately made mosaics on its dome & mihrab, and one of the tallest tiled entrances in Iran.
 The 150-year-old Lari house, a good example of a luxurious house of the 13th century, is the house in which we can visit traditional Yazd architecture.
 Yazd glorious sunset is watched in a roof café and then we’ll see one of the Iranian ancient sports used to train warriors in the past.
 The night we sleep in the million stars hotel on the roof of the ecolodge.

 On day 11, we’ll go to see a large impressive historical square in the center of Yazd; Amir Chakhmaq Complex.
 Then, we’ll go to Dolat Abad Garden.
 This garden has the tallest windward in the world and it is registered-in-UNESCO-World-Heritage-Sites.
-After lunch, we’ll visit Zoroastrian Towers of Silence (dakhme) which used to be an open burial pits in which Zoroastrians used to do their burial rituals.
+After lunch, we’ll visit Zoroastrian Towers of Silence (dakhme) which used to be an open burial pit in which Zoroastrians used to do their burial rituals.
 Our experience of silence reaches its peak when we stay in a caravanserai situated on the ancient Silk Road for the night: Zein-o-Din Caravanserai.
-The clear starry night sky, peace and tranquility are some of the experiences we’re going to have.
+The clear starry night sky, peace, and tranquility are some of the experiences we’re going to have.

 The must-see places we are going to visit in Kashan can be classified into 3 groups: historical houses, mosques, and nature.
 We’ll stay in Puppet Museum House located in the heart of Kashan and surrounded by well-known historical houses like Tabatabaei House, Borujerdi House.
 We’ll visit the houses and hear the stories.
 In the evening we go to Agha Bozorg Mosque, a symmetric architectural masterpiece built in the 18th century, and Bazaar of Kashan called Timche to know more about Persian carpet.

-The next day, we’ll go to see a traditional bath house or hammam; Sultan Amir Ahmad Bathhouse.
+The next day, we’ll go to see a traditional bathhouse or hammam; Sultan Amir Ahmad Bathhouse.
 Last but not least, we’ll go to one of the surrounding villages to see its scenic natural beauty.

-Back to Tehran, we are going to visit Golestan Palace, Grand Bazaar of Tehran, Melli Garden, Jewelry Museum and Tabi’at Bridge.
+Back to Tehran, we are going to visit Golestan Palace, Grand Bazaar of Tehran, Melli Garden, Jewelry Museum, and Tabi’at Bridge.
 Golestan Palace used to be Qajar royal abode.
 The garden, architecture, thrones rooms and museums are really worth seeing.
 The palace is registered in UNESCO.
 The Grand Bazaar of Tehran with its unique architecture is also a must-see.
 We can wander through its labyrinthine for hours.